 We have a fantastic public school system in Australia and education for all is available at little or no cost to parents.

-In 2016 many schools are now high tech and the commonwealth government has just provided funding to ensure that all students can now have a lap top computer
+In 2021, many schools are now high tech and the Commonwealth government has just provided funding to ensure that all students can now have a laptop computer.

 Australia has one of the world’s biggest cities and some of the world’s smallest and most remote towns.
 It is a continent of great diversity.
 Our schools reflect this diversity.
 Our smallest schools meet the needs of Australian children living in isolated locations.
 These children may be living on remote Cattle or Farming Stations.
 Families may have chosen to leave busy city life and resettle in the privacy of remote Island locations.
 Australian Aboriginal children may be living on their own traditional lands in remote areas as their families have done for thousands of years.

 Children attending small schools have the advantage of feeling safe and comfortable in the family-like structure.
 Multi age combined classes have advantages both socially and academically.
 Academically there are no disadvantages for Primary Age students attending small schools.
 Attendance rates and graduation rates are higher in small schools.
 Studies have repeatedly shown that children affected by poverty and other disadvantages fare better in smaller schools.
 There is better communication between parents and teachers in smaller schools and greater satisfaction with this involvement.